 For all sandwiches, hold the bun and any sauce that comes on it; also hold the sides such as French fries or onion rings:

 - Classic grilled chicken sandwich (hold the mayo)

 - Grilled chicken wrap (eat the insides of the wrap only and hold the ranch dressing)

-Hot dogs (we recommend hot dogs as a last result as they are highly processed; order these without the bun and any sauce that comes on them; hold all sides):
+We recommend hot dogs as a last result as they are highly processed; order these without the bun and any sauce that comes on them; hold all sides:

 - All American dog (hold the bun, ketchup and relish)

 - Chili cheese coney (hold the bun and chili)